alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 ### :full_moon: Optional: View full SRE configuration

-In subsequent steps that require the configuration file you just created, the config actually used is the full config that is generated automatically.
+A full configuration, which will be used in subsequent steps, will be automatically generated from your core configuration.
 Should you wish to, you can view a nested printout of the full SRE (or full SHM) config by doing the following:

 On your **deployment machine**.